-How to free range your chickens: pros, cons and what setting works best?
+How to free range your chickens: pros, cons and which setting works best?

 Let's start at the beginning.